Ericwitheric/pantry-chatbot/README.md

 Type your question in the input field and press Enter or click "Send".
 The bot understands natural language and can answer questions like:
 - "When is the pantry open?"
 - "Can faculty visit on Tuesday?"
+- "What special items are available?"
 - "What items does the pantry need?"
 - "How can I volunteer?"
 - "Are there any jobs available?"

 ### Special Features
 - **Staff Hours**: The bot will specifically inform faculty/staff about Monday-only access when they ask about other days
+- **Special Limited Items**: Information about items that are limited to once per week per student (milk, protein, etc.)
 - **Expandable Donations**: Click "...and more!" to see the complete list of needed items
 - **Clickable Links**: Direct links to monetary donations and donation registry